-AIMC Berkeley Library currently houses four book collections, about 2800 books total, spanning material in Oriental, Western, and Integrative medicine.
+AIMC Berkeley Library currently houses four book collections, about 2800 books total, spanning material in East Asian, Western, and Integrative medicine.
 English language titles are cataloged according to the National Library of Medicine classification system.

 The Reference Collection consists of almost 400 non-circulating general reference materials such as dictionaries and encyclopedias, as well as medicine‐specific reference texts.
 Also included in this section are copies of required textbooks for student use in the Library.

 The Circulating (English language) Collection consists of roughly 2,000 titles including an array of titles in acupuncture, general Chinese medicine, herbology, science, biomedicine, and alternative medicine.

 AIMC Berkeley maintains a yearly budget for continued growth of the library facility and collection.
 The goal is to expand the scope and depth of all of the collections of interest to the AIMC community, such as acupuncture, herbology, alternative medicine, and biomedicine.
 Please submit suggestions for Library purchases to Patricia for consideration.

 All circulating books may be borrowed for two weeks at a time.
 Library Staff must check out all outgoing books.
 Patrons may not take books out of the library without the knowledge of the Library Staff.
 Reference books are for Library or Clinic use only.
 Overdue fines accrue at 25 cents per day, not counting days the Library is closed.
 Lost books must be paid for or replaced.
 There is a $20 processing and cataloging fee, in addition to cost of book, for books the Library has to order for replacement.

 The Library currently has two computers available for student use when the campus is open, along with a wireless DSL Internet connection.
 See Library staff for wireless security code.